joeykang/joeykang.github.com/_posts/2015-4-22-How-To-Get-SQLite-Version.md

+---
+layout: post
-# How to get SQLite version
+title: How to get SQLite version
+---

 ### Query